epw/consensus/consensus.md

 One Status Track describes how close the Mage is to escaping.
 The player keeps track of it.
 Work with them to define a move trigger that indicates the Mage learning their lesson, or at least going along with what is needed from them to exist in consensual reality.
 It should be relatively easy for the Mage's player to push for.

-The second Status Track describes how close the Reality Bubble is to permanently claiming the Mage, and you keep track of it.
-This Status Track is advanced at the start of every scene in the Reality Bubble, and it is only a soft move to advance it in response to the mage going along with the scene, struggling against it when they shouldn’t, or failing to learn their lesson.
+The second Status Track describes how close the Reality Break is to permanently claiming the Mage, and you keep track of it.
+This Status Track is advanced at the start of every scene in the Reality Break, and it is only a soft move to advance it in response to the mage going along with the scene, struggling against it when they shouldn’t, or failing to learn their lesson.

 The race that the two Status Tracks create should put some fairly serious pressure on the Mage, if they’re aware of it, or at least the Mage’s player.
 If the Mage is completely unwilling to change their ways, the Status Track showing them slipping into the Reality Break should fill in at most three scenes.
 However, since the trigger for the escape Status Track should be easy to hit, the Mage should be able to free themselves if they are willing to learn the lesson offered.